rapiddweller/rapiddweller-benerator-ce/doc/json_file_generation.md

-# Processing and creating CSV Files
+# JSON File Generation and Anonymization (Enterprise Edition)

-## Iterating entity data from a CSV file
+## Iterating entity data from a JSON file

-You can iterate entity data from a CSV file by assigning the file with the extension '.ent.csv' and specifying the file name as 'source' in an `<iterate>` statement, e.g. for printing the data to the console:
+You can iterate entity data from a JSON file by assigning the file with the extension '.ent.csv' and specifying the file name as 'source' in an `<iterate>` statement, e.g. for printing the data to the console:

 ```xml